-MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Registration District No..
-Primary Registration District Nox If death occurred in a hospital or institution. give its NAME instead of street and number.]
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3 SEX MIDOWED (Write the word) (Month) (Day) 6 DATE OF BIRTH (Month) (Day) 7 AGE If LESS than l day ......hrs. or.....min.?
-8 OCCUPATION (a) Trade, profession, or particular kind of work..... (b) General nature of industry business, or establishment in which employed (or employer) .....
-9 BIRTHPLACE (City or town, (Depation)....
-State or foreign country) CONTRIBUTORY 10 NAME OF (Secondary) FATHER (Duration).....
-11 BIRTHPLACE OF FATHER (City or town, State or foreign country) 12 MAIDEN NAME \State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Buicidal or Homicidal.
-OF MOTHER 18 LENGTH OF RESIDENCE (For Hospitals, Institutions, Transients, 13 BIRTHPLACE OF MOTHER or Recent Residente) (City or town, State or foreign country) At place In the of death......yrs.....mos.....ds.
-State......ds.
-Where was disease contracted if not at place of death?.....
-Former or usual residence.....
-19 PLACE OF BURIAL OR REMOVAL DATE OF BURIAL 15 Registrar
+MISSOURI STATE BOARD OF HEALTH 1 PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Village Primary Registration District No. 4.
+7. III death occurred in a hospital or institution. give its NAME instead of street and number.]
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH BINGLE 3 SEX 16 DATE OF DEATH MARRIED WIDOWED OR DIVORCED (Write the word) I HEREBY CERTIFY, that I attended deceased from 6 DATE OF BIRTH If LESS than 7 AGE 1 day ......hrs. and that death occurred, on the date stated above, ator.....min.?
+8 OCCUPATION (a) Trade, profession, or particular kind of work...... (b) General nature of industry business, or establishment in which employed (or employer) 9 BIRTHPLACE (City or town, State or foreign country) CONTRIBUTORY.....
+10 NAME OF (Secondary) 11 BIRTHPLACE OF FATHER (City or town, State or foreign country) (Address) \State the Disease Causing Death, or, in death from Violent Causes, state (1) Meens of Injury; and (2) whether Accidental, Buicidal or Homicidal.
+13 BIRTHPLACE 18 LENGTH OF RESIDENCE (For Hospitals, Institutions, Transients, or Recent Residents) OF MOTHER (City or town, State or foreign country) In the of death.....yrs.....mos.....ds.
+State......ds Where was disease contracted if not at place of death?....
+Former or usual residence 15 Registrar